 The other most underutilized personalization tool is localization.
 Make your post-click landing page experience feel like it was written by their neighbor, using neighborhood names and local slang.
 Don’t be that guy who markets to Philadelphian’s by only using pictures of cheesesteaks. (note: am Philadelphian – we hate that).

-What results do your clients see after personalizing their ads and the post-click experience?
+What results do your clients see after personalizing their ads and the post-click landing page?

 AL: A lift in conversion rate (duh!) but also higher quality leads and customers.
 Users faced with a personalized experience tend to lead to a shorter sales timeline and a longer lifetime value.
 When customers are more informed and the transaction feels more “personal,” they tend to be stickier.